 The Psy.D.
 Program is designed to be completed in 4 years.
 This includes 3 years full-time of coursework and practica plus a year-long full-time internship/residency at a CPA- or APA-accredited site (or equivalent).
 In addition, all students are required to complete and defend a doctoral dissertation within 4 years.

 We strive to accommodate family factors, such as parental leaves, and health issues.
 At the same time, we recognize the need for students to graduate in a timely manner and we have therefore streamlined our program to shorten its duration while maintaining quality.

 Program of Study

 For more information and a full up-to-date description of the current program including admission requirements and current curriculum, please our Psy.D.
-Program Description (pdf).
+Program Brochure (pdf).

 Psychology 6620: Principles of Adult Assessment and Diagnosis